pub struct TermBuilder<I, C> { /* private fields */ }Expand description

 yields a result term directly.

-function takes an instance C and the arguments pushed to
+The construct function takes an instance C and the arguments pushed to

 stack where the transformer was applied for every input pushed onto the